Respiratory Care Clinical Rotation (Florida)

 Students spend one day a week at Mayo Clinic Hospital during the introductory clinical phase.
 Second-year students rotate three days a week (eight-hour days) at Mayo Clinic Hospital.

 Students also rotate to other medical facilities in the Jacksonville area.

-Each year the number of students admitted to the Respiratory Care Internship at Mayo School of Health Sciences at Mayo Clinic in Jacksonville varies.
+Each year, the number of students admitted to the Respiratory Care Clinical Rotation varies.